Week 5 Q2

 - Minimal goal by the end of second quarter, master 36 sight words.
 (5 sight words a week), but the sky is the limit!

 Math: Through out the week, students compare two groups.
 First, we introduced the concept of “more than”, then “fewer than”.
-Also, we reviewed "same as" or "equal to", "one more", and "one less".
+By the end of the week, students understood the concept of “same” or “equal”.

 History/Geography: For history lessons, students were introduced to Native Americans, where they lived in North America, the different areas they occupied, their culture, way of living, and traditions by reading some Native American stories.